 Listen to Civin on public radio speaking about curating in 2015.

 In 2013, Critic Andrew Berardini wrote a brief biography of Civin for Susan Silton’s book and performance project, Who’s In a Name?
 Berardini wrote:

-Afterwards, raised by American bison and trained by poets, Civin’s life begins to delve into the documentably verifiable, when he crops up at Brown University for a degree in theater in 1999 and again in 2009 for an MFA in Studio Art at University of California, Irvine.
+"Raised by American bison and trained by poets, Civin’s life begins to delve into the documentably verifiable, when he crops up at Brown University for a degree in theater in 1999 and again in 2009 for an MFA in Studio Art at University of California, Irvine.
 Civin ended up melding his life from books to poets to theater and studio art under the aegis of “artist,” through props and drawings, texts and photographs, sculptures and installation, performing the nature of humanity, which translates through Civin as a mixture of hope and violence, the clownish and the laborious, all of it ultimately beautifully and messily poetical.
 He is believed to still be at large."

 Read an interview with Civin, by writer Saehee Cho, published online at Outward from Nothingness in 2013.
 Or, listen to a discussion Civin participated in about art criticism in Baltimore with Post-Office Arts Journal in 2015.